The 5 Best Budgeting Apps to Get Your Finances Together

 - All-in-one app that includes credit monitoring

 - Sorts new transactions for better organization

 Mint is another option familiar to personal finance enthusiasts.
 For quite a while, Mint was the best budgeting and finance app you could download.
-To this day, Mint remains a solid option, even as competitors have added different services, like Truebill, and aced the app design, like Simplifi.
+To this day, Mint remains a solid option, even as competitors have added services, like Rocket Money, and aced the app design, like Simplifi.

 Mint is an all-in-one app for managing your personal finances, allowing you to connect your bank accounts, watch your income and track your spending.
 Mint can connect to your bank account — and other accounts — to automatically log every transaction and help you categorize them.

 In addition to budget planning, you can monitor your credit in Mint and receive notifications if there are changes to your credit report.
 Mint makes it easy to keep an eye on your credit score, which looks simple but is critical to your future.